kudashevs/webpack-remove-code-blocks/README.md

 /* debug:end */

 var makeFoo = function(bar, baz) {
-    // The following code will be stripped with our webpack loader /* develblock:start */
+    // The following code will be removed with our webpack loader /* develblock:start */
     if (bar instanceof Bar !== true) {
         throw new Error('makeFoo: bar param is required and must be instance of Bar');